Arum cylindraceum: Description

 The plain green leaves of A. cylindraceum appear in early spring (late March–early May) followed by the flowers borne on a poker-shaped inflorescence called a spadix, which is partially enclosed in a grass-green spathe or leaf-like hood.
 The flowers are hidden from sight, clustered at the base of the spadix with a ring of female flowers at the bottom and a ring of male flowers above them.
 Above the male flowers is a ring of hairs forming an insect trap.
 Insects are attracted to the spadix by its faecal odour and a temperature warmer than the ambient temperature.
 The insects are trapped beneath the ring of hairs and are dusted with pollen by the male flowers before escaping and carrying the pollen to the spadices of other plants, where they pollinate the female flowers.
 The spadix is pale chocolate brown to dark purple.

 In autumn, the lower ring of (female) flowers forms a cluster of bright red berries which remain after the spathe and other leaves have withered away.
 These attractive red to orange berries are extremely poisonous.
 The berries contain oxalates of saponins which have needle-shaped crystals which irritate the skin, mouth, tongue, and throat, and result in swelling of the throat, difficulty breathing, burning pain, and upset stomach.
 However, their acrid taste, coupled with the almost immediate tingling sensation in the mouth when consumed, means that large amounts are rarely taken and serious harm is unusual.

 All parts of the plant can produce allergic reactions in many people and the plant should be handled with care.
 Many small rodents appear to find the spadix particularly attractive; finding examples of the plant with much of the spadix eaten away is common.
 The spadix produces heat and probably scent as the flowers mature, and this may attract the rodents.
+It is scentless to humans, however.

 In areas where both A. cylindraceum and A. maculatum are found, they are easily confused.
 A. cylindraceum, however, does not usually occur in the wild in the UK, but in Central Europe both species are found, often growing in the same locations.

 The only characteristic that sets the two species apart with certainty all year is the tuber, which is horizontal with A. maculatum but vertical with A. cylindraceum.